Deka Farham, with her elder daughter Rhiannon and younger daughter Fatima.

 Deka Farham came to London in 1999 from Djibouti via Yemen and France.
 Born and raised in Djibouti, she was living with her mother when she decided to make the move, aged 18.

 Deka: I decided my mum couldn’t afford me.
 She wanted me to have better life.
 So she sent me to Yemen and I found a route into France, to Europe, and I came to London.

-Deka has given up on Engineering for now because it involves too much travel, which isn’t practical as a single mother.
+Deka has given up on engineering for now because it involves too much travel, which isn’t practical as a single mother.
 But she is happy and wants to see her daughters excel in their education, pursue their own careers and travel the world.
-She also has hopes for her own career and wants to teach Math at college one day.
+She also has hopes for her own career and wants to teach maths at college one day.

 “I never met my father,” Deka admits.
 He was killed during conflict in Somalia, where her parents are from, while her mother was pregnant with her, causing her mother to flee to Djibouti.